solana-developers/solana-cookbook/docs/th/integrations/react-native.md

 This is an issue because `metro`, the React Native bundler, does not support the `cjs` extension by default.
 There is an [open issue here](https://github.com/facebook/metro/issues/535).

-You สามารถ fix this by updating `metro.config.js` และ add `cjs` to the `resolver.sourceExts` array, as shown above.
+เราสามารถ fix this by updating `metro.config.js` และ add `cjs` to the `resolver.sourceExts` array, as shown above.

 ### Error: URL.protocol is not implemented